 The U.S. Air Force's B-52H is being upgraded with improved conventional combat capabilities in an effort to ensure the venerable warhorse remains an effective dual-role, long-range bomber well into the next century.
 More than half of the 94-aircraft fleet is undergoing a conventional enhancement modification (CEM), which adds provisions for carrying AGM-84 Harpoon missiles, an integrated stores management system, a universal bomb bay adapter and Global Positioning System navigation. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "B-52H REFURBISHED FOR 21ST CENTURY".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "B-52H REFURBISHED FOR 21ST CENTURY".